-- The current EOAM omits several species of INS which are otherwise listed as INS in the Ministerial Order for the Clearing of Invasive native Species; and - The current EOAM has smaller Diameter at Breast Height Over Bark (DBHOB) limits than the limits which apply to some species in the Ministerial Order for the Clearing of Invasive native Species; and - The current EOAM has unnecessary restrictions on the extent of clearing which can be undertaken (e.g. 20% for Paddock scale treatment with long term disturbance to soil and groundcover); and
+- The current EOAM has smaller Diameter at Breast Height Over Bark (DBHOB) limits than the limits which apply to some species in the Ministerial Order for the Clearing of Invasive Native Species; and - The current EOAM has unnecessary restrictions on the extent of clearing which can be undertaken (e.g. 20% for Paddock scale treatment with long term disturbance to soil and groundcover); and

-- The Native Vegetation Regulation 2013, through the Ministerial Order released in 2014, has made the clearing of invasive native species (INS) a Routine Agricultural Management Activity (RAMA).
+- The Native Vegetation Regulation 2013, through the Ministerial Order released in 2014, has made the clearing of Invasive Native Species (INS) a Routine Agricultural Management Activity (RAMA).